 What is rendering?

 A render is typically composed of cement, fine sand, and lime.
 A rendering mortar is applied on the wall layer after layer.
 The last coat is called the “finish.”
-There are many finish effects when it comes to rendering.
+There are many finishing effects when it comes to rendering.
 Stucco, Travertine, and K Rend Tyrolean are excellent examples of render finishes.

 What is Tyrolean?

-It is commercially available in white powder form and can be applied manually through coating sprays or using an open-hopper spraying machine, a compressor-powered render gun, or a Tyrolean flicker gun.
-Because of its polymer content, which are generally tiny plastic materials added to cement mixture as some form of a binder to concrete, Tyrolean is known for being efficient in preventing cracks and weather-proofing exterior walls.
+It is commercially available in white powder form.
+It can be applied manually through coating sprays or using an open-hopper spraying machine, a compressor-powered render gun, or a Tyrolean flicker gun.
+Because of its polymer content, which are generally tiny plastic materials added to cement mixture as some form of a binder to concrete, Tyrolean is efficient in preventing cracks and weather-proofing exterior walls.

 What is a Tyrolean render or Tyrolean finish?

 It gives exterior walls a characteristically rough, pebbled, and weathered appearance.
-A superior alternative to plaster and cement finishes, Tyrolean render, when applied properly, can protect walls from fractures, withstand extreme weather conditions, such as rain or snow, for a long time, and offer some form of insulation.
+A superior alternative to plaster and cement finishes, Tyrolean render, when appropriately applied, can protect walls from fractures, withstand extreme weather conditions, such as rain or snow, for a long time, and offer some form of insulation.

 While it comes in white powder form, a Tyrolean finish can be created in many different colours of your choice by mixing it with water and colouring dyes and compounds.
 Cullamix Tyrolean, for instance, is available in a range of colours.

 The curing and drying process is the most crucial step in Tyrolean rendering.
-The wall should be prepped beforehand and the Tyrolean should be applied in thin layers manually or using a Tyrolean flicker gun.
-Faithfull Tyrolean Flicker Gun is a great rendering tool for applying Tyrolean on both interior and exterior walls.
+The wall should be prepared beforehand, and the Tyrolean should be applied in thin layers manually or using a Tyrolean flicker gun.
+Faithfull Tyrolean Flicker Gun is an excellent rendering tool for applying Tyrolean on both interior and exterior walls.

 For premium-quality materials for Tyrolean rendering, dry lining, plastering, and external paints, choose Amaroc.
-Founded in 2012, we have a team of knowledgeable experts in the rendering trade.
+Founded in 2012, we have a team of experts in the rendering trade.
 Get in touch with us by calling 01793 232930 (Swindon) or 0117 3017474 (Bristol).